← Haseeb Chaudhry

 -

-— Achilles' choice between a long obscure life and a short glorious one is the most important question humans can ask.
-Wrote an essay on it in Why founding.
+Achilles' choice between a long relatively unimportant life and a short glorious one is the most important question humans can ask.
+Wrote an essay on it in Action is the law of life.
 Interesting note on all of these btw: Achilles inspired Alexander, Alexander inspired Caesar, Caesar inspired Mehmet II and Charlemagne, Charlemagne inspired Napoleon.
 All started from Achilles — we don't even know if he was real, so that's crazy to think about.

 Philosophy and the self